athkdev/athkdev/README.md

 # Atharva Kamble

-Hi there, I am Atharva Kamble, an experienced software engineer currently pursuing a Masters degree in Computer Software Engineering from Northeastern University, Boston. 👋
+Hi there, I am Atharva Kamble, an experienced fullstack engineer and a recent grad with an MS in Software Engineering Systems from Northeastern University. 👋

-I am a tech enthusiast, and mainly a software generalist - because of my fundamental understanding of tech and programming, it helps me to learn new frameworks and build higher-level knowledge very quickly.
-In my free time, I like to build meaningful projects that try to fulfill a use case.
+I am a software generalist - because of my fundamental understanding of tech and programming, it helps me learn new frameworks and build higher-level knowledge quickly.
+In my free time, I like to build meaningful projects that try to fulfill a use case - and most importantly, generate impact.

-Open to SDE roles across the US starting May '25.
+Open to SDE and fullstack roles across the US.
 ___

 # FAQ about me!
 ### What are you doing currently?
 ```
-As of now I work as a Teaching Assistant for Prof. Nik Brown at
-Northeastern University - where I assist him for CSYE 7270 - Building Virtual Environments
-(LLMs, Chatbots, C++, C#)
+I am working on bemyroomie - I noticed that during moving season,
+the process of finding roommates is chaotic especially for college
+students.
+There are lots of back and forth, whatsapp and telegram
+groups - bemyroomie is streamlining it and giving college students
+a seamless experience in an already chaotic world.
 ```

 ### What descriptions fit you the best?